 That prefab can then be slotted into the Detail Group entry from the Ship Status Display script of the related Status Board object:

-Now repeat until every line has a detail object a*signed and all the Detail Group entries are populated.
+Now repeat until every line has a detail object assigned and all the Detail Group entries are populated.
 Make sure everything is on the UI layer.

 Lastly you can slot the DC Board prefab into the Hull script from your ship prefab: